 All volunteers in Tanzania will receive a PMGY Volunteer Handbook once they have paid their deposit and confirmed their place on the program.
 We will send you an email entitled ‘Welcome to PMGY’ which will include a link where you can download the Volunteer Handbook.
 Please note that we do not send a hard copy of the PMGY Volunteer Handbook.

 This Handbook contains everything you need to know to prepare as a childcare volunteer in Tanzania.
 Ranging from what to pack to how to obtain a visa, we do our best to ensure you are ready to hit the ground running.
 Therefore, it is really important that you read through the Volunteer Handbook carefully once you’ve downloaded it.
 If you find any of your questions unanswered after reading through this, then our team are always on hand to assist you.
-You can contact us via email, telephone, Skype, Facebook, online chat…whatever works best for you!
+You can contact us via email, telephone, Zoom, Facebook, online chat…whatever works best for you!

 ON YOUR TRIP